 For when Truth battles against the lies of millennia there will be shock waves, earthquakes, the transposition of hills and valleys such as the world has never yet imagined even in its dreams.
 The concept ‘politics’ then becomes entirely absorbed into the realm of spiritual warfare.
 All the mighty worlds of the ancient order of society are blown into space—for they are all based on lies: there will be wars the like of which have never been seen on earth before.
 Only after me will there be grand politics on earth.

 For Nietzsche, the “lies of the millennia” are nothing less than the ideas and teachings of Christian European civilization constructed by the Catholic Church.
-This old order had to be “blown into space” so that it could be replaced by the “Truth.”
-The transition from the old to the new would bring in such upheavals and wars “the like of which have never been seen on earth.”
-This radical revolution occurred in the 20th century, which is why it is considered the bloodiest century ever.
+Someone had to “blow this old order into space” so that they could replace it with the “Truth.”
+The transition from the old to the new would bring such upheavals and wars “the like of which have never been seen on earth.”
+Someone carried out this radical revolution in the 20th century, which is why it is considered the bloodiest century ever.

 So, if Plato was naively optimistic while standing at the beginning of Western civilization, from our vantage point over two millennia later, are we justified in being cynical and pessimistic about ever having a virtuous government and civilization?
 In order to try to answer this question, we must revisit Plato’s failures with the petty tyrants of Sicily.

 Plato visited Syracuse over decade after leaving Athens, following the unjust execution of his teacher and friend Socrates.
 Prior to going to Syracuse, he traveled extensively, studying for about twelve years under the Egyptian philosopher-priests.
 Syracuse was his last stop before returning to Athens.